COVID-19 (Coronavirus) Information

 6 months and older:

-Patients who are 6 months and older can sign up for a flu or COVID-19 vaccine/booster.
-Vaccines can be administered at the clinic during a regular check-up or in one of our vaccine clinics.
-Sign up for a vaccine clinic by clicking this link: https://bit.ly/PCCVACCINE
+Patients who are 6 months and older can sign up for a COVID-19 vaccine/booster.
+Vaccines can be administered at the clinic during a regular check-up or by calling 512.478.4939 to schedule an appointment with a medical assistant.

 What do I need to know about the COVID vaccine?